mccoderpy/discord.py-with-message-components/README.rst

     client.run('Your Bot-Token here')

-A User context-menu command wich shows you information about the corresponding user
+A User context-menu command which shows you information about the corresponding user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code-block:: python